How to Spot Authentic Korean Restaurants vs Tourist Traps

 Best Time to Visit: Weekdays during lunch or late afternoon for a more local feel.
 Weekends are always crowded, but that's part of the fun!

-Why It's Authentic: It's a classic traditional market experience, beloved by generations of Koreans.
-The food is simple, hearty, and made right in front of you.
-Don't expect silverware; often you'll get chopsticks and a simple plate, just like locals.
+Why It's Authentic: This is a classic, traditional market experience, beloved by generations of Koreans.
+The food is simple, hearty, and, spoiler: totally worth it, made right in front of you!
+Don't go expecting silverware; often you'll just get chopsticks and a simple plate, exactly like the locals do it.

 2. Jinju Hoegwan for Kongguksu (진주회관)